 Also, most studies have been done on substances (drugs, alcohol, cigarettes).
-You can view behavior addictions like the lite versions of addictions, so the recovery will be quicker.
+You can view behavioral addictions like the lite versions of substance addictions, so the recovery might be quicker.

 Q: Is my brain ever going to be functioning normally?
 Or is it permanently broken?

 A: Your brain is adaptive and neuroplasticity will take place.

 In certain cases, the brain won’t ever be the same, but it can become functional again.
 It depends on the length of the addiction and the type of addiction (chemical addictions being worse).
 But most people recover.